-At the current WMAP fee of \$0.25 set in 2022, the WMAP would be forced to reduce or eliminate funding for projects in Fiscal Year 2024.
-ADWR projections of the WMAP Total Fund Balances show no guarantee of continued funding for the Smartscape Program beyond Fiscal Year 2025.
-At the current rate, this would mean another two-year contract period as traditionally agreed upon would be the final contract with available funding from the WMAP in 2025.
-For this reason, AMWUA's agreement with the University of Arizona is to contribute the increased \$48,000 amount only in Fiscal Year 2024 upon completion of specified deliverables.
+ADWR has agreed to contribute funding to the Smartscape Program for the next two years.
+However, it is questionable if ADWR can continue to assist with funding the Smartscape Program beyond Fiscal Year 2025 since the WMAP fee is currently set too low.
+Due to this uncertainty, AMWUA's agreement with the University of Arizona is to contribute the increased \$48,000 amount only in Fiscal Year 2024 upon completion of specified deliverables.
 This is to ensure the Smartscape Program has reliable, increased funding to meet its deliverables as outlined in AMWUA's Annual Action Plan until there is certainty of secure funding from the WMAP for more than a single contract period at a time.
 AMWUA's contract agreement to provide the funding to the University is contingent upon the University also receiving funding from ADWR.
-The Phoenix AMA Groundwater Users Advisory Council (GUAC) is scheduled to meet in June to discuss renewing its Smartscape program contract.

-AMWUA staff requests that the AMWUA Management Board recommend that the AMWUA Board of Directors approve the Executive Director's ability to enter into the one-year agreement between AMWUA and the University of Arizona for implementation of the Smartscape program.
+At the June 14th meeting, the AMWUA Management Board recommended that the AMWUA Board of Directors approve the Executive Director's ability to enter into the one-year agreement between AMWUA and the University of Arizona for implementation of the Smartscape program.